 Denise joins us from NHS Bassetlaw CCG where she was the Chief Nurse.
 Previously she has worked as an Executive in an acute setting.
 She has led a hospital re-provision and has undertaken significant service re-configurations.

 Denise has held roles within the Department of Health and a Strategic Health Authority implementing the Choice and Independent Treatment Centre agendas.
 Denise believes her current role in the CCG offers a real opportunity to deliver targeted improvements through working closely with local partners.

-Dr Andrew Lee, Executive Director of Primary Care and Population Health
+Stephanie Porter, Interim Director for Primary Care and Population Health

 Dr Chris Stanley, GP Representative for the York (Central) Locality

 Chris has benn a GP for 5 years with the Haxby Group and works mainly at their Acomb site.
 He graduated from Barts and the London Medical School after completing a degree in Physics in Manchester.
 He then moved back to his native Yorkshire to join the York GP training scheme.
 He is member of the Local Medical Committee and areas of special interest include frailty, polypharmacy and digital innovation.